CartoDB/documentation/app/content/react/guides/query-parameters.md

 ## Query Parameters

-You can use QueryParameters to filter your layers at backend side, you can check our [documentation]({{< ref "/deck-gl/reference#queryparameters-depends-on-provider-optional" >}} "About Us") for different providers.
+You can use QueryParameters to filter your layers & widgets at the backend side, using the concept of *parametrized queries* over your sources.
+You can check our related [deck.gl documentation]({{< ref "/deck-gl/reference#queryparameters-depends-on-provider-optional" >}} "About Us") for different providers.
 In this guide we're going to create a simple map that shows the earthquakes in Spain and allows to filter it by their magnitude.

 #### Creating a map using QueryParameters